kwstancil/global-covid-19-vaccine-apartheid/README.md

 # global-covid-19-vaccine-apartheid
-This map depicts unequal access to Covid-19 vaccines around the world.
+This <a href='https://kwstancil.github.io/global-covid-19-vaccine-apartheid' target="blank"> map</a>depicts unequal access to Covid-19 vaccines around the world.
 It also highlights whether governments support or oppose an initiative to suspend certain intellectual property restrictions for the duration of the pandemic to boost the production of jabs, tests, and treatments.
 Big Pharma has tried to defend its extremely profitable IP monopolies by claiming that waiving